JakeSteam/blog-personal/_posts/2023-04-11-replacing-flexispot-e7-leg-motor.md

 ## Step 5: Replacing the motor

-Unscrew the 2 long screws using the Flexispot tool again, and the central nut holding the motor on.
+Unscrew the 2 long screws using the Flexispot tool again.
+Note that I unscrewed the central nut, but this doesn't need doing.

 [![](/assets/images/2023/flexispot_6_unscrew_thumbnail.jpg)](/assets/images/2023/flexispot_6_unscrew.jpg)

 Slide the motor off vertically, and put the new one in.
-Then replace all of the screws, making sure the central nut is the correct way up (rounded bit facing away from the motor).
+Then replace all of the screws, making sure the central nut is the correct way up if you removed it (rounded bit facing away from the motor).

 ## Step 6: Reinstalling the leg